The Hurt Locker: Accolades

 Kathryn Bigelow is the first woman to ever win the Academy Award for Best Director.

 Starting with its initial screening at the 2008 Venice International Film Festival, The Hurt Locker has earned many awards and honors.
 It also ranked on more film critics' top 10 lists than any other film of 2009.
 It was nominated in nine categories at the 82nd Academy Awards and won in six: Best Picture, Best Director, Best Original Screenplay, Best Sound Editing, Best Sound Mixing, and Best Film Editing.
 It lost the award for Best Actor to Crazy Heart, Best Original Score to Up, and Best Cinematography to Avatar.
 Bigelow became the first woman to win an Oscar for Best Director.

 Kathryn Bigelow was awarded the Directors Guild of America Award for Outstanding Achievement in Feature Film for the film, being only one of three women to do so along with Chloe Zhao for Nomadland and Jane Campion for The Power of the Dog.
 The film won six awards at the BAFTAs held on February 21, 2010, including Best Film and Best Director for Bigelow.
 The Hurt Locker was nominated for three Golden Globe Awards.

 The Washington D.C.
 Area Film Critics Association Award for Best Director was given to Kathryn Bigelow, the first time the honor has gone to a woman.
 The film swept most critics groups awards for Best Director and Best Picture, including Chicago, Boston, and Las Vegas, Los Angeles, New York' film critics group associations.
 The Hurt Locker is one of only six films that have won all three major U.S. critics group prizes (LA, NY, NSFC), together with Goodfellas, Schindler's List, L.A.
 Confidential, The Social Network, and Drive My Car; and also the second to win Best Picture after Schindler's List.

 The five awards from the Boston Society of Film Critics were the most by that organization to a single film in the group's 30-year history.

 In February 2010, the film's producer Nicolas Chartier emailed a group of Academy Award voters in an attempt to sway them to vote for The Hurt Locker instead of "a $500M film" (referring to Avatar) for the Best Picture award.
 He later issued a public apology, saying that it was "out of line and not in the spirit of the celebration of cinema that this acknowledgment is".
 The Academy banned him from attending the award ceremony, the first time the academy has ever banned an individual nominee.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 61st in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).